Toplizhuo/gyroscope_simulation/README.md

-# gyroscope_simulation
+# Gyroscope Simulation
-To model, simulate and animate the dynamic system of a gyroscope by the MATLAB
+To model, simulate and animate the dynamic system of a gyroscope by using the MATLAB